HalloftheGods/inc/wp-content/plugins/email-subscribers/readme.txt

 For the changelog of earlier versions, please refer to the separate [changelog.txt](https://plugins.svn.wordpress.org/email-subscribers/trunk/changelog.txt) file.

 == Upgrade Notice ==

+= 3.4.2 (31.10.2017) =

+* Fix: User roles not working
+* Fix: Viewed Status in Reports not updating after an email is opened
+* Fix: Preview Template button not redirecting to correct page while previewing
+* Update: Keyword structure display for Name & Email in preview
+* Update: Thumbnail image on Templates
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file
+* Localization: Translation for Portuguese-Brazil (pt_BR) language added (Thanks to Marcelo de Meneses Guedes)

 = 3.4.1 (18.10.2017) =